ecoAPM/BenchmarkMockNet/README.md

  #### Return

+ A mock object is created, a method setup with a return, and that method called

  |      Method |            Mean |        StdDev |     Scaled | Scaled-StdDev |
  |------------ |---------------- |-------------- |----------- |-------------- |
  |        Stub |       2.4094 ns |     0.0723 ns |       1.00 |          0.00 |